First Year Seminar: Common Text

 Students will be asked to write a response to the Common Text.
 Check your SMC email in early August for your summer writing assignment.
 It will be sent by your First-Year Seminar instructor and will be due the first week of classes.
 (Note: Students in spring seminars will get their assignment over the winter break between semesters, but they should still read the book over the summer.)

 Three essays by faculty responding to the book will also be posted on the SMC portal by the end of July.
 You will receive an email informing you when they are available.
-During Fall Orientation, you’ll participate in a panel discussion with these faculty, so you should read the three essays after reading the book.
-Your FYS instructor will also expect you to have read the essays and may ask you to incorporate responses to them into your own essay about the book.
+Your FYS instructor will expect you to have read the essays and may ask you to incorporate responses to them into your own essay about the book.

 Past First-Year Seminar Common Text Selections

 |2019-2020||Francisco Cantú||The Line Becomes A River: Dispatches from the Border|